nationalarchives/da-reference-generator/README.md

 * any dynamodb Exceptions (key not found, unable to update, etc)

 The number of references that can be returned in a single call is limited, because:
-* prevention of single call using up all possible reference;
+* prevent a single call using up all possible reference;
 * limits to the permitted size of the response.

-Calling clients will need to handle this limit by making more than a single call to retrieve the required number of references if it is greater than the limit.
+Calling clients will need to handle this limit by making multiple calls to retrieve the required number of references if it is greater than the limit.

 The limit is store here for use by calling clients: [reference_generator_limit](https://github.com/nationalarchives/da-terraform-configurations/blob/main/tdr/main.tf)